 The Finnish airline has decided to cancel all of its flights to mainland China between 6 to 29 February.
 Currently, it operates 35 weekly flights between Helsinki and Beijing capital, Beijing Daxing, Shanghai, Nanjing, and Guangzhou.

 The airline has further extended its cancellation of flights to mainland China and Hong Kong until late April.
+In addition, flights between Incheon International Airport and Dallas-Fort Worth have been suspended through April 24.

 The airline will suspend flights between the Rwandan capital, Kigali, and the Chinese city of Guangzhou.